SHORT STORY 5

 "There's that charm again.
 You must live a lonely life."

 "We should team up.
-I'll play you the world's smallest violin and we can bath in each other's tears of melancholy."
+I'll play the world's smallest violin and we can bath in each other's tears of self-pity."

-"I wish you'd stop laughing at my pain, Natalie."
+"I wish you'd stop laughing at my pain."

-"I can't help it, your pain is the only thing bringing any joy into my life."
+"I can't help it, your pain is the only thing bringing any joy to my life."

 "Definitely not!
 This is private.
-Just between you and I. And if you ever tell anyone, I'll have you killed.
+Just between us.
+If you ever tell anyone, I'll have you killed.
 And I can do it.
 I know people.
 I'm fucking famous!"

-Again I clenched my jaw and reminded myself that really she's not actually flirting with me.
-"So I hear you're moving to Paris."
+Again, I clenched my jaw, and had to reminded myself that she wasn't actually flirting with me.
+"So, I hear you're moving to Paris."

 "Once upon a time.
-But then I realized one-dimensional movie stars aren't real people who I can interact with."
+But alas, I realized one-dimensional movie stars aren't real people."

 "Not real people?
 What are we then?"

-"So Paris...
-Shame about all the French...
-Are you looking forward to it?"
+"So, Paris.
+Shame about all the French.
+Looking forward to it?"

 Natalie hesitated.
 "Absolutely.
 I'm looking forward to everything coming up.
 Couldn't be happier."

-I leaned over and whispered, "Now say it like you mean it."
+Leaning over, I whispered, "Now say it like you mean it."

 She smiled, staring into my eyes.